ericsonga/APCSAReview/_sources/ArrayBasics/horseBarnB.rst

    How do we check if the space at the current index isn't null?

-Try to write the code for the method consolidate.
+Try to write the code for the method ``consolidate``.
 When you are ready click "Run" to test your solution.

 .. livecode:: lcfrhbb1
    :language: java